pdffiller/qless-php/README.md

 - The worker forks a child process for each job in order to provide resilience against memory leaks (Pass the `RUN_AS_SINGLE_PROCESS` environment variable to force Qless to not fork the child process.
   Single process mode should only be used in some test/dev environments.)
-- The worker updates its procline with its status so you can see what workers are doing using `ps`
+- The worker updates its procline with its status, so you can see what workers are doing using `ps`
 - The worker registers signal handlers so that you can control it by sending it signals
 - The worker is given a list of queues to pop jobs off of
 - The worker logs out put based on setting of the `Psr\Log\LoggerInterface` instance passed to worker